code-at-the-edge/curriculum-materials/content/courses/intro-workshop/links-layouts/index.md

 **Your turn**:

-- Changing the color of the border to blue
+- Change the color of the border to blue
-- Making a thicker border
+- Make a thicker border
-- Adding a border to something else on the page
+- Add a border to something else on the page
-- Adding a border to multiple things on the page at the same time
+- Add a border to multiple things on the page at the same time

 ## Activity: Making Space 💻